pandaboy/kenya-constitution/constitution.md

 f. prescribing the duties and rights of citizens; and
 g. generally giving effect to the provisions of this Chapter.

-## Part 1-General Provisions Relating to the Bill of Rights
+## Part 1: General Provisions Relating to the Bill of Rights

 ### 19. Rights and fundamental freedoms.
 1. The Bill of Rights is an integral part of Kenya’s democratic state and is the framework for social, economic and cultural policies.